-Wet scrubbers can overcome all of the disadvantages of traditional dry dust collectors (explosion potential, high temperatures, moisture in the gas stream).
+Wet scrubbers can overcome all the disadvantages of traditional dry dust collectors (explosion potential, high temperatures, moisture in the gas stream).
 They do not create the environment in which combustion might occur; wet scrubbers can handle high temperatures of inlet gas stream.

 Most wet air scrubbers suffer from clogging due to the sludge that is created after the sugar dust mixes with water.
 This mixture is very sticky, it causes build-up inside the chamber and stops the scrubbing process.
 Multi-vortex wet air scrubber can process sugar dust without being clogged due to the high speeds of microturbulence vortices that are used to scrub the inlet gas.
 Tests show that a multi-vortex wet air scrubber can handle 250 g. of sugar per 1 liter of water without any issues.

-Over the past years several sugar dust explosions have happened at sugar producing and storing facilities.
+Over the past years, several sugar dust explosions have happened at sugar producing and storing facilities.
 Sugar dust induces explosions can be very dangerous and cause significant damage to both the facility and personnel.

 Dry dust collectors are not appropriate for sugar dust as they get clogged easily by sugar.
 Moreover, dry dust collectors create a perfect environment for sugar dust combustion, as dust accumulates in high concentrations in an enclosed space.
 Wet air scrubbers are effective against dust and don’t create an environment that poses a threat of sugar dust explosion.